According to a recent survey, 54% of employers believe soft skills are highly important.

 2. Teamwork

-According to our survey results, teamwork is the top transferable skill that employers are looking for in candidates.
+Teamwork is one of the top transferable skills employers are looking for in candidates.
 Teamwork skills help you operate well in a group to think creatively and effectively accomplish tasks.

 In fact, teamwork is crucial for careers in market research, event coordination, and software engineering.